beverm2391/bens-mini-dl-lib/README.md

 ## TODO
+- [ ] implement reshape for Tensor class, add an auto reshape if ndim of self, other is 1 to avoid dim errors (120, 4), (120,)
 - [ ] test mlp on a real dataset and get it converging
 - [ ] figure out what basic layers I need to implement
 - [ ] make a sequential model class like pytorch